MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Methodology

 \subsection{Multi-view Voxel Grid Prediction}

-\paragraph{Single-view Voxel Grid Prediction} The single-view voxel branch consists of a ResNet feature extractor and a fully convolutional voxel grid prediction network.
-It generates the coarse initial shape of an object from one viewpoint as voxel occupancy grid using a color image.
-Here, we set the resolution of the generated voxel occupancy grid as 32 $\times$ 32 $\times$ 32.
-The voxel prediction networks for all viewpoints share the same weights. \paragraph{Probabilistic Occupancy Grid Merging} Voxel occupancy grid predicted from a single viewpoint suffers from occlusion and limited visibility.
-In order to fuse voxel grids from different viewpoints, we propose a probabilistic occupancy grid merging method which merges the voxel grids from each input viewpoint probabilistically to obtain the final voxel grid output.
+\paragraph{Single-view Voxel Grid Prediction} For each of the input single RGB image, we first generate the voxel occupancy grid of the target object.
+Specifically, the single-view voxel branch adopts the approach proposed in~\cite{gkioxari2019meshrcnn} which consists of a ResNet feature extractor and a fully convolutional voxel grid prediction network.
+Here, we set the resolution of the generated voxel occupancy grid as 48 $\times$ 48 $\times$ 48.
+The voxel prediction networks for all viewpoints share the same weights.

+\paragraph{Probabilistic Occupancy Grid Merging} Voxel occupancy grid predicted from a single viewpoint suffers from occlusion and limited visibility.
+In order to fuse voxel grids from different viewpoints we take inspiration from occupancy map building techniques in robotics~\cite{grisetti2007improved,konolige1997improved} and propose a probabilistic occupancy grid merging method which merges the voxel grids from each input viewpoint probabilistically to obtain the final voxel grid output.
 This allows occluded regions in one view to be estimated from other views where those regions are visible as well as increase the confidence of prediction in overlapping regions.
 Occupancy probability of each voxel is represented by $p(x)$ which is converted to log-odds (logit):

 Bayesian update on the probabilities reduce to simple summation of log likelihoods~\cite{konolige1997improved}.
 Hence, the multi-view log-odds of a voxel is given by: